December 05, 2019//JoelLast Updated: June 14, 2022

-Along with the growth of outsourcing, particularly as it has spread beyond the back office and into mission-critical functions, exposure to vendor downtime has increased dramatically.
+Along with the growth of outsourcing, particularly as it has spread beyond the back office and into mission-critical functions, exposure to vendor downtime has increased.
 This is especially true for highly regulated industries such as healthcare and financial services.
-And while any kind of hack can take a company’s systems down, one involving a third-party can have additional complications and associated costs.
-As an organization relying on the vendor, you’re dependant on their disaster plan to bring the system back up.
+And while any kind of hack can take a company’s systems down, a third-party data breach can have additional costs and associated complications.
+As an organization relying on the vendor, you’re dependent on their disaster plan to bring the system back up.
 Even if they are up to the task, you have no control over it.
 Plus, if intrusion into their system is widespread, vendors are dealing with a host of internal systems diagnostics while at the same time being swamped by customers’ requests.
-In short, your issues may not be their first concern or you may have to wait in a very long queue.
+In short, your issues may not be their first concern, or you may have to wait in a very long queue.

 “A solid vendor risk management program, backed up by technology, policies, and procedures is the best protection.”

 Smaller third-party vendors are sometimes so overwhelmed by the strains and potential costs of having their customers hacked that they go out of business.
-This nightmare came to reality in the LabCorp/Quest Diagnostic breach just a few months ago.
-In a situation such as that, you may be forced to bring on new vendor immediately in order to restore those services, and that’s on top of dealing with the damages from the breach.
+This nightmare came to reality in the LabCorp/Quest Diagnostic data breach.
+In a situation such as that, you may be forced to bring on a new vendor immediately in order to restore those services, and that’s on top of dealing with the cost of a data breach.

-And when it comes to investigating the root cause of a vendor-related incident, it’s often more difficult and expensive since you won’t have direct access to the suspected systems.
-And vendors are likely to be more interested in protecting themselves – and not as much interest in not being fully transparent – when there is a legal liability at stake.
+When it comes to investigating the root cause of a vendor-related incident, it’s often more difficult and expensive since you won’t have direct access to the suspected systems.
+And third-party vendors are likely to be more interested in protecting themselves, and not as much interest in not being fully transparent, when there is a legal liability at stake.
 If your vendor does not cooperate fully right away, your downtime costs will escalate, hour by hour, day by day.
 Even if they are all in on your investigation efforts, the forensic investigation will take longer due to the multiple entities, networks and software platforms involved.

 Another legal consideration is raised if you want to recover losses or costs from a vendor that causes your company to be breached.
 In those cases, you better have good lawyers.
 As noted above, even when fault is clearly determined, vendors are hesitant or unable to write you a check.
-Relying on the courts may be your only recourse and that can take years of effort and considerable legal costs with no certain outcome, especially if you don’t have clear cut audit records available.
-In the end, there may be no entity left to recover from and that could leave you holding the bag for all related expenses, including your legal fees.
+Relying on the courts may be your only recourse and that can take years of effort and considerable legal costs with no certain outcome, especially if you don’t have clear-cut access audit records available.
+In the end, there may be no entity left to recover from and that could leave you holding the bag for all related costs of a data breach caused by your vendor, including your legal fees.